berjoyner/Testing-Part-Deux/README.md

 # A test-driven JS assessment

-Adapted from Rebecca Murphy's excellent JS-Assessment and copyrighted as such (see license below)
+Adapted from Rebecca Murphey's excellent JS-Assessment and copyrighted as such (see license below)

 directory of the repo, run: